hanwendong1/fn415/index.md

 ### Learning Outcomes
 After reviewing the contents of this guide, you will be able to:
 1. Apply Boolean logic to search strategy
-2. Select journals and databases for research in food science
+2. Select databases for research in food and nutrition
 3. Find scholarly sources on chosen topic
 4. Evaluate and revise search strategy based on search results